the-kenny/direnv.el/README.md

 started from Emacs (`M-x compile`, `M-x eshell`, `M-x run-python`, ...).

+Please note that this software is very young wasn't tested by anyone me.
+Expect rough edges and breakage.

 # Usage

 Please refer to `man direnv` on how to set up `direnv`.